- There is no shortcut to knowledge. You have to put in the work.

 - Does the CEO have the right strategy (story, vision) and make fast and right decisions → good CEOs have a good vision that everyone adheres to and make decisions that end up being the right ones for the company.

-- Does the CEO get the company to do what he wants → good CEOs get employees to achieve the company vision.
+- Does the CEO get the company to do what he wants → good CEOs get employees to achieve the company’s vision.

 34. Should you sell your company?
 The question is in fact, when should you not sell the company?

-- If you are in a big new market, very early, and has the possibility to dominate, don’t sell.
+- If you are in a big new market, very early, and have the possibility to dominate, don’t sell.
 Eg: Google didn’t sell.

 - If not, it may be good to sell.